 We took several ideas from mostly Pinterest and put them all together.
 Once we had an idea of the items we wanted to incorporate, we searched high and low, near and far, in attics, basements and antique markets for the perfect items to create the final table settings.

 How did you choose your wedding photographer?
 How did you communicate your vision for how you wanted your big day captured?

 We interviewed a shortlist of photographers we found through Google.
-Kate was last to be interviewed and turned out to be a preferred Berkeley Events vendor.
-She was the best fit for us personally and for what we wanted in our photos.
+Kate was the best fit for us personally and for what we wanted in our photos.
 To communicate our vision we had a couple of meetings over tea or ice cream with Kate and we talked about timing of the day and how we wanted a balance of formal pictures with families and candid photography that captures the emotions of the day.
 We also did an engagement shoot a couple of weeks before our wedding day to get to know each other better; and we found that to be really helpful in creating more natural photographs.

 What is the story behind your gorgeous dress?